AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 {sample :width 688 :height 80}BCT\_Sparkline\_Chart\_11{sample}

-###LineMarker
+###Line Marker

-LineMarker is similar to RangeMarker, but there's no area to be shown with LineMarkers - only single lines, which can represent some limits.
+Line Marker is similar to Range Marker, but there's no area to be shown with Line Markers - only single lines, which can represent some limits.
 To set any parameters to this marker, use the {api:anychart.core.axisMarkers.Line}**.lineMarker()**{api} method.

-The following code will help you to add a LineMarker to your chart:
+The following code will help you to add a Line Marker to your chart:

 ```
   chart.lineMarker()